sabhiram/sabhiram.github.io/_posts/2015-01-21-golang_trace_fns_part_1.md

 Sweet!
 Hope that was informative.

-### Next, we will look into:
+### Next time, we will look into:
-1. Look at pulling this tracing code into a library
+1. Pulling this code into a library
 2. Adding padding to visualize function nesting
-3. Extend the trace code with options, custom logging
+3. Extend the trace code with options, custom logging and more
 4. No-op the trace code when you don't need it